 LCVAP (LA Co-ordinated Voluntary Aided Programme)

 Larger projects are usually funded by this grant which is co-ordinated by the LA.
+Each LA is allocated funds depending on the number of pupils in VA schools in their authority.
 Officers of the DBE negotiate with the LA and other diocesan colleagues (including the RC dioceses) in order to receive allocation for projects.

 Schools apply for this grant using form Capital/Bid which consultants are reminded to download in January each year from the DBE website.
-This must be returned by Easter for work which schools would like to begin in the following year.
+This must be returned by the end of June for work which schools would like to begin in the following year.
 The bids always exceed the finance available and consequently not all bids are successful.
-The Asset Management Plan is used to demonstrate the priority of the work and the bid should refer to the school’s building development plan agreed with the governors and their consultant.
+The priority of bids is determined through issues affecting Health and Safety, capacity and suitability.
+The bid should refer to the school’s building development plan agreed with the governors and their consultant.
 Normally schools are expected to contribute from their DFC allocation towards these projects.
 Schools are notified of the outcome of bids usually by February or March prior to the work commencing.
-The money must be claimed in the year it is allocated (often projects overlap two years).
+The work must be completed within the agreed timescale.

 Schools will be advised when the Government makes any announcement about other grants.
 See Appendix 5 for other grants.

 There are a number of ways in which governors can finance their contribution towards building work.
-Governors should have their own account separate from the school’s various accounts.
+Governors are recommended to have their own account separate from the school’s various accounts.
 The governors’ contribution can be paid from the following sources:

-Money from the school’s delegated budget can be used to finance the 10% contribution towards capital work.
+Money from the school’s delegated budget can be used to finance the 10% grant aidable / 100% non-grant aidable contribution towards capital work.